‘Love Island’ Finalist Demi Jones Stuns In Skimpy Metallic Bikini While Submerged Underwater

 “Stunning as always @demijones1,” wrote one fan, adding a string of pink heart, fire, lipstick mark, and crying face emoji to the end of the comment.

-“Look amazing,” added a different devotee.
+“Looks amazing,” added a different devotee.

-“Just like Ariel,” remarked another admirer, along with both a heart-eye and red heart emoji, seemingly in reference to the character Princess Ariel in the 1989 film The Little Mermaid.
+“Just like Ariel,” remarked another admirer, along with both a heart-eye and red heart emoji, seemingly in reference to the character Princess Ariel from the 1989 film The Little Mermaid.

 “You’re literally bomb af,” chimed in a fourth Instagram user.